Few months ago I started my digital nomad life, working while travelling. I would like to share my experience and thoughts.

 There are quite a lot suggestions on my trips from friends, why don't you stay longer?
 Did you go to that famous temple?
-Did you go to see the kangaroo?
+Did you go to see kangaroos?
 I used to be easily affected by their opinions, but shortly after I started travelling, I start to go my own way, after all I am travelling alone.
 I can take rest whenever I like, spend hours reading book at cafe, spend the noon swimming at a nice pool, wander around to search for local dinner.
 It might not be very tourist, but I am just happier that way, and I am just not looking for checking in attractions.

 Where am I now?

 In case if you wonder, here is a page of my plans.